vergissberlin/resume-currencies/README.md

 * Add error handling
 * CI/CD pipeline with github actions
 * Use github pages to host the project
+* Add a linter
+* Add a formatter
+* Add a commit message linter
+* Reduce the size of the textures

 ## Credits